 - Since the 14th century there was a German school of sword-fighting descended from the pupils of master Johannes Liechtenauer, and other school of fighting in various countries and time periods.
 Unfortunately the line of masters who knew the art was broken when the weapons they taught fell out of fashion, and all that was left were the books in which they wrote their teachings.
 Today there is a new plethora of fencing organizations trying to revive historical European martial arts from these old fight-books and establish new chains of masters and apprentices.

-- Christian churches that follow the episcopal form of church government (Catholic, Orthodox, Anglican, and Lutheran) generally use the system of Apostolic Succession, which is a variant of this: each priest must be ordained and each bishop consecrated by a previous bishop, with a chain that would eventually lead back to one of the Apostles, who were chosen by Jesus Christ himself.
-There are Lutheran denominations that do not hold to the doctrine of Apostolic Succession; only those characterized as "High Church" preserve it.
+- Christian churches that follow the episcopal form of church government (Catholic, Orthodox, Anglican, and Lutheran) generally use the system of apostolic succession, which is a variant of this: each priest must be ordained and each bishop consecrated by a previous bishop, with a chain that would eventually lead back to one of the Apostles, who were chosen by Jesus himself.
+There are Lutheran denominations that do not hold to the doctrine of apostolic succession; only those characterized as "High Church" preserve it.
 The Methodist churches, which are breakaways from the Anglican, also have very complicated views on the subject.

 - In traditional Japanese arts, a tradition called iemoto is respected, where the sensei who leads a particular lineage of the art selects one of his apprentices to be his personal successor.
 The iemoto is essentially considered a family, and becoming the successor effectively means being adopted by the sensei (if there wasn't already a blood relation).
 Like everything else related to the traditional arts, this is extremely Serious Business.